jcsnorlax97/linux-linuxinaction/02-ch02-linux-virtualization/README.md

 - Describe the following terminologies.
   - **Software Repository**:
     - A software repository is a location where **digital resources can be stored**.
 Repositories are particularly useful for **collaboration** and **distribution of software packages**.

+### 2.2.
+Defining a Virtual Machine (VM)

+- Brief compare the differences between a dynamically allocated virtual drive and a fixed-size disk.
+  - Dynamically allocated virtual drive:
+    - A dynamically allocated virtual drive in VirtualBox takes up only as much space on your physical drives as the VM **actually uses**.
+  - Fixed-size disk:
+    - A fixed-size disk takes up the **maximum space** no matter how much data is there.
+    - The advantage of Fixed Size is **application performance**.

+### 2.3.
+Installing an Operating System (OS)

+- Briefly describe what else needs to be done after defining our new VM's virtual hardware profile.
+  1. To download a file (in **ISO format**) containing the **image of the Linux distribution** you want to use.
+  2. To **boot** the new VM using a **virtual DVD drive** containing the ISO you downloaded.
+  3. To work through the **standard OS installation process**.
+  4. To **boot** the VM and **launch the OS** you installed previously, which may require removing DVD from drive, like you would for a "real" physical installation.

+- Briefly describe how to validate the downloaded Ubuntu ISO by doing a checksum comparison.
+  - Expected ISO's Checksum:
+    - Based on [Ubuntu Releases - Ubuntu 20.04.3 LTS (Focal Fossa) - SHA256SUMS](https://cdimage.ubuntu.com/releases/20.04/release/SHA256SUMS), the ISO `ubuntu-20.04.3-live-server-arm64.iso` is having a checksum value of **`d6fea1f11b4d23b481a48198f51d9b08258a36f6024cb5cec447fe78379959ce`**.
+  - Downloaded ISO's Checksum:
+    ```bash
+    shasum -a 256 ubuntu-20.04.3-live-server-arm64.iso # Result should be `d6fea1f11b4d23b481a48198f51d9b08258a36f6024cb5cec447fe78379959ce` as well.
+    ```

+### 2.4.
+Cloning and Sharing a VirtualBox VM

+- List the two related tricks mentioned in this chapter.
+  1. To clone VMs for quick starts.
+  2. To use the command line to share VMs across a network.